Road closures for Community Events

 The District Council supports local community events by authorising event organisers to close public roads for processions and parades.
 This includes events like:

-- Rickmansworth Carnival Parade
+- the Rickmansworth Carnival Parade

 - Croxley Revels